 Emily Webb specializes in land use and regulatory issues.
 Emily provides strategic counsel to, and litigates on behalf of, public agencies and private clients, including numerous California cities, property owners, and developers.
-Emily currently serves as the Assistant City Attorney for the City of Yorba Linda and the City of La Palma.
-She also serves as the Deputy City Attorney for the City of Laguna Beach.
+Emily is currently the City Attorney for the City of La Palma and the Assistant City Attorney for the City of Yorba Linda.
+In addition, Emily serves as deputy City Attorney to Laguna Beach, Irvine, and Dana Point.

 Emily has advised a wide variety of public agency clients on issues relating to both federal and state laws concerning municipal government, land use, redevelopment, housing, water, environmental protection and labor/employment.
 Her practice regularly involves advising clients on the Planning and Zoning Law, the California Environmental Quality Act, the Brown Act, the California Public Records Act, the Political Reform Act, and labor and employment matters.